John Ibrahim: Family associates of Ibrahim

 Ibrahim's elder brother, Sam Ibrahim, was one of the first Lebanese-Australian men to be allowed to join an Australian outlaw motorcycle club.
 In 1997, Sam Ibrahim was elected president of the Granville chapter of the Nomads Motorcycle Club.
 This chapter of the Nomads subsequently became a powerful criminal organisation in Sydney.
 However, due to a falling out with the Nomads' leadership group, the chapter splintered in 2007 to form a new outlaw motorcycle club, the Notorious gang.
 Sam Ibrahim remains a life member of the Nomads Motorcycle Club.
 It has been reported in the media that the Notorious gang is currently being used as street muscle to support the distribution of illegal drugs in Kings Cross and around Sydney.

 Sam Ibrahim was charged in 2004 with the kneecapping of two men in Newcastle.
-He was also charged during the late 1990s, over a cocaine distribution ring involving the Nomads - but was acquitted on both matters.
+He was also charged during the late 1990s, over a cocaine distribution ring involving the Nomads – but was acquitted on both matters.
 In 2009, Sam Ibrahim was charged over the alleged kidnapping of a teenage boy and held in custody for four months until bail was granted in July 2009.
 At the time of the bail hearing, it was reported that police were also investigating a second suspect in the alleged incident, Nimilote Ngata.
 Ngata (b. ca 1988) is the son of John Ibrahim's bodyguard, Semi "Tongan Sam" Ngata.
 In July 2009, "Tongan Sam" Ngata, was arrested following a raid on his home by a special gang violence taskforce that netted bulk quantities of a methamphetamine precursor.

-Ibrahim's sister, Maha Sayour (b. ca 1971), was charged in 2009 with recklessly dealing with proceeds of crime following a police raid on her South Wentworthville home where police allegedly found shrink-wrapped packets bulging with nearly A$2.86 million cash in $50 and $100 notes hidden in the roof.
+Ibrahim's sister, Maha Sayour (b. ca 1971), was charged in 2009 with recklessly dealing with proceeds of crime following a police raid on her South Wentworthville home where police allegedly found shrink-wrapped packets bulging with nearly $2.86 million cash in $50 and $100 notes hidden in the roof.
 The matter was committed for trial and heard before a District Court judge in December 2011, who found her not guilty.